 • Taking Care of Your Washing Machine’s Hose

-Summer, is a times you will find a lot of people spending time outdoors and having outdoor fun.
-However, the more outdoor activities and fun you have, dirty your washing machine hose will be.
-These washing machine hoses could begin to leak, bulges or cracked and it is important to make sure you have removed lint often.
-It is advisable to replace these hoses at least once in every year http://www.air-conditioning-calgary.ca.
+Summer, is the time you will find a lot of people spending time outdoors and having outdoor fun.
+However, the more outdoor activities and fun you have, the dirtier your washing machine hose will be and your plumbing.
+These washing machine hoses could begin to leak, bulge or crack and it is important to make sure you have removed lint often.
+It is advisable to replace these hoses at least once in every year as advised by http://www.air-conditioning-calgary.ca.

 At the same time, you should consider moving your washing machine at least four inches from the wall to prevent damages from kinking.
 You should never leave your home while your washing machine is running.